 The Working Area

-The Central Post Office offers telegrams and parcels mailing service.
-Every day, there is a great number of Vietnamese and foreign visitors coming here to use its services.
-There are some guide signs written in English to explain the services to foreign customers.
+The Central Post Office offers telegrams and parcel mailing services.
+Every day, a significant number of Vietnamese and foreign visitors come here to use its services.
+Some guide signs are written in English to explain the services to foreign customers.

 The Public Letter Writer in the Saigon Central Post Office